IELTS Coaching 2026: Proven Strategies & Expert Tips

 How is the IELTS exam scored?

-The IELTS exam is scored on a 9-band scale.
-Each section (Listening, Reading, Writing, and Speaking) is scored individually on a band of 0-9, and the overall band score is the average of the four section scores.
-The scores indicate the level of proficiency in the English language, with 9 being the highest score.
+The IELTS exam is scored on a 9-band scale, where each band corresponds to a level of English proficiency.
+Each section (Listening, Reading, Writing, and Speaking) is scored individually on a band of 0-9, and the overall band score is the average of the four section scores, rounded to the nearest half band.
+Band 9 represents expert user level, while Band 1 represents non-user level.
+Most universities and immigration programs require band scores between 6.0 and 7.5.

 What is the IELTS exam?